-Norfolk Resilience Forum partners have met to discuss the potential risks and impacts for Norfolk and are well-prepared to respond to any potential incident.
+Breckland Council has been meeting with other Norfolk Resilience Forum partners - such as other councils, NHS, and Police - to discuss the potential risks and impacts for our county and are well-prepared to respond to any potential incident.

 Breckland Council will continue to review the situation and are following alladvice from Public Health England.

-Public Health England recommend that everyone should maintain good hand, respiratory and personal hygiene - there areNHS guidelines on good hand hygiene.
+Public Health England recommends that everyone should maintain good hand, respiratory and personal hygiene - there areNHS guidelines on good hand hygiene.

 Whether you are self-isolating for medical needs or socially distancing, being at home all day can be stressful.
 It is important that we stay physically and emotionally well during this time.
 View our guide of ten things you can do to promote your overall wellbeing.

 If you are in need of food or medicines delivery or a welfare call, or are able to volunteer your time to help those in need, more information is available on our volunteering page.